Shatakshi0805/Shatakshi0805/README.md

 - 🌱 I'm currently learning full stack and exploring DevOps

-- 💻 I'm also working on enhancing my problem solving and DSA skills
+- 💻 I'm also working on enhancing my problem solving skills

 - 🥅 2021 Goals: Contribute more to Open Source projects